The boundary value problem for Laplacian on differential forms and conformally Einstein infinity: Introduction

 Let $(M,h)$ be an Einstein manifold.
 The main result of the present article is the complete and explicit solution of the boundary value problem for the Laplace operator acting on differential forms and the conformally Einstein infinity $(M,h)$.
 More precisely, we reduce the boundary value problem to a rank two matrix valued system of four step recurrence relations for the coefficients of the asymptotic expansion of form Laplace eigenforms.
 This combinatorial problem can be resolved in terms of generalized hypergeometric functions, closely related to the dual Hahn polynomials.
 The results analogous to ours were obtained for scalar and spinor fields in \cite{FG3, FKS}.
 The key property of reducing the boundary value problem for conformally Einstein infinity is the polynomial character of the $1$-parameter family of metrics given by the Poincar\'e-Einstein metric.
-As an application, we recover explicit formulas for the Branson-Gover and related $Q$-curvature operators on differential forms on Einstein manifolds and produce their factorization as a product of second-order differential operators \cite{GoverSilhan}.
+As an application, we recover explicit formulas for the Branson-Gover and related $Q$-curvature operators on differential forms on Einstein manifolds and reproduce their factorization as a product of second-order differential operators \cite{GoverSilhan}.
+This factorizations is not new at all, but we think that our proof is more elementary compared to \cite{GoverSilhan}.

 Let us briefly indicate the content of our article.
 The Section \ref{Recurrence} is combinatorial in its origin with some implications to hypergeometric function theory.
 We introduce three series of polynomials $s^{(-)}_m$, $s^{(+)}_m$ and $s^{(1)}_m$ of degree $m\in\N_0$, depending on spectral parameters.
 Their origin is motivated by the examples given in Subsection \ref{ConformalEinsteinInfinity}.
-We prove that $s^{(\pm)}_m$ satisfy a three step recurrence relation, cf. Proposition \ref{Identities3} and \ref{Identities4}, while $s^{(1)}_m$ turns out to be a linear combination of $s^{(-)}_k$ for $k=m,m-1,m-2,0$, see Proposition \ref{Identities6}.
+We prove that $s^{(\pm)}_m$ satisfy a three step recurrence relation, cf. Proposition \ref{Identities3} and \ref{Identities4}, while $s^{(1)}_m$ turns out to be a linear combination of $s^{(-)}_k$ for $k=m,m-1,m-2,0$, see Theorem \ref{Identities6}.
 By a cascade of variable changes, we identify $s^{(\pm)}_m$ and $s^{(1)}_m$ as (a linear combination of) generalized hypergeometric functions, in particular $s^{(\pm)}_m$ are given by the dual Hahn polynomials.